 France had aided the northern Protestant princes in the Thirty Years War to oppose the Hapsburgs which it faced in Germany, Spain, Italy, and the Netherlands.
 Finally Framnce entered the War directly to avoid a Hapsburg victory.
 This proved very costly and was a major reason Mazarin needed additional taxes.
 The ending of the War in Germany and the French victory over the Spanish at Lens (1648) by the Prince de Condé (1648) strengthened the position of Mazarin and the court as it ended foreign distractions and freed a trained army for domestic uses if needed.

 The Duchess Longueville, Conde's sister, persuaded the Vicomte de Tuerenne to lead an army against the Court party.
 Tuerenne scorded some initial successes, but was defeated at a battle near Rethel.
-Despite this victory, Mazarin had become so unpopular, he had to relaese the arresyted nobels and flee to the Netherlands.
+Despite this victory, Mazarin had become so unpopular, he had to relaese the arrestted nobels and flee to the Netherlands.

-Following the battle at Rethel, Mazarin and Louis gradually out manaeuvered the Frounde leaders in domestic political infighting and intrigue.
+Following the battle at Rethel (1650), Mazarin and Louis gradually out manaeuvered the Frounde leaders in domestic political infighting and intrigue.
 Basically instead of arresting the leaders, Mazarin and the Court bought off important leaders, leaving the remaining opposition leaders to weak to defy the Court.
 The conflict which began over the oppression of the people and oppresive tactics turned to court intrigue.
 The Queen Mother and regent, Anne of Austria, convinced Turenne to transfer his alligance.
 Mazarin bribed another imprtant Fronde leader, Jean François Paul de Gondi with the offer of a cardinate.
 Condé who had made himself unpopular by his obnoxious behavior fled to Guienne southwest France.
 Louis XIV by this time was 14 years old and beginning to take a more prominent role in the affairs of state.
 He tried to convince Condé to return to Paris.
 Condé having been arrested once did not trust the King and forned an army.
 Condé's forces fought with a royal army commanded by Turenne (July 2, 1652).
 Parelement again negotiated with the Court over the removal of Mazarin who had returned from the Netherlands.
 Louis agreed to this and declared a general amnesty.
-Condé still distrustful offerdec his services to the Soanish crown and Louis deckared him a traitor.
+Condé still distrustful offerdec his services to the Soanish crown and Louis declared him a traitor.
 Soon afterwards, Mazarin returned again.

 Well, H.G.
 The Outline of History: The Whole Story of Man (Doubleday & Company: New York, 1971), 1103p.

-[Return to Main ealy war page]
+[Return to Main 17th century war page]